 - Following this direction, you will take the Pachuca-Ixmiquilpan highway and drive until reaching the town.

-- The right exit will direct you to the “Libramiento a Cardonal”.
-In that route, you will need to follow the signs until reaching the Grutas de Tolantongo.
+- The right exit will direct you to the “Libramiento a Cardonal.”
+On that route, follow the signs until you reach Las Grutas de Tolantongo.

 Planning to rent a car in Mexico?
 Use Discover Cars to find the best rates!

-IMPORTANT: Always drive in good conditions and without being tired.
-The highways in Mexico can be a little bit dangerous at some points, and the route down to Grutas de Tolantongo is very steep.
+IMPORTANT: Always drive in good weather conditions and never when you’re tired.
+The highways in Mexico can be dangerous at some points, and the route down to Grutas de Tolantongo is very steep.
 Always pay attention to the signals and drive carefully during rain or storms.